Conjugacy class: Examples

 These three classes also correspond to the classification of the isometries of an equilateral triangle.

+For example, in the third class above (corresponding to rotations of the equilateral triangle by 120 and 240 degrees, respectively), a possible choice for g would be the transposition $abc \to acb$ from the second class (corresponding to the flipping of the triangle around its axis going through a, which is its own inverse): flipping a triangle vertically, then rotating it by 120 degrees, then flipping it again ($abc \to acb \to bac \to bca$) is equivalent to rotating the unflipped triangle by 270 degrees ($abc \to bca$).

 The symmetric group $S_4,$ consisting of the 24 permutations of four elements, has five conjugacy classes, listed with their members using cycle notation: